 02 Feb Community Outreach During The Pandemic

-The COVID-19 global pandemic has turned the world as we know it completely upside down.
-Socially, financially, and physically, the year 2020 has seen struggle and uncertainty.
-Yet, in the midst of it, we have seen great strides by both people and companies to utilize this time to reach out and support those that are struggling – community outreach strides are helping to renew hope for a return to normal life after the pandemic.
+The COVID-19 global pandemic has turned the world as we know it entirely upside down.
+As a result, 2020 has seen struggle and uncertainty socially, financially, and physically.
+Yet, in the midst of it, we have seen great strides by both people and companies to utilize this time to reach out and support those struggling – community outreach strides are helping to renew hope for a return to normal life after the pandemic.

-Businesses have used their resources to help others that have been hit by the COVID-19 economic setback.
-Recently, news tends to be a drain on all of us in business.
-It is nice to hear about the community outreach and campaigns that are working to give back.
+Businesses have used their resources to help others hit by the COVID-19 economic setback.
+Recently, news has tended to drain all of us in business.
+So it is nice to hear about the community outreach and campaigns working to give back.

 Local Billboard Advertising as Community Outreach

 In one of our recent blog posts, we detailed the many benefits of utilizing outdoor advertising as a valuable medium for your business.
 The efficiency of outdoor advertising explains why you see so many billboard messages everywhere along our roadways, interstates, and other high-traffic locations.
-The message space that a billboard provides is an extremely effective and cost-efficient means of reaching larger audiences.
+A billboard’s message space is a highly effective and cost-efficient means of reaching larger audiences.

-Back in June, one of our local outdoor vendors in a medium-size DMA (Designated Market Area) approached us.
+In June, one of our local outdoor vendors in a medium-size DMA (Designated Market Area) approached us.
 They wanted to provide a “Now Open” campaign for local businesses once the government relaxed the COVID-19 stay-at-home order.
 This campaign was free of charge for participating businesses and utilized digital billboard advertising to post the business’s logo and the simple message that they were “Now Open.”
-The businesses’ banners were played on a rotating loop.
+The billboards played the businesses’ banners on a rotating loop.

-The banners were displayed across 10 digital panels city-wide and were seen by thousands of people over a month’s time.
+The banners were displayed across ten digital panels city-wide and were seen by thousands of people over a month.
 The average cost for a campaign of this size would typically run over $4,300 – with high-demand locations averaging around $6,000.

 So, what were the results?
-The community outreach campaign averaged around 225,000 impressions.
-This means that in the city, 45% of adults saw those billboard messages 3.5 times.
+First, the community outreach campaign averaged around 225,000 impressions.
+This means that 45% of adults in the city saw those billboard messages 3.5 times.
 Not bad for a free campaign!
 Plus, it was a win-win for both the city as a whole and our local businesses.

-This was a great chance for an outdoor vendor from a large conglomerate advertising company to give back.
+This was an excellent chance for an outdoor vendor from a large conglomerate advertising company to give back.
 In addition, the campaign helped local businesses back to their feet following the COVID-19 shutdown.
-It provided a perfect opportunity for local businesses to announce to the community that after months of closure, they were open and ready to serve the public.
+Finally, it provided a perfect opportunity for local businesses to announce to the community that they were open and ready to serve the public after months of closure.

 A City Working Together

 This program, called Downtown Strong, involved producing a thirty-second video spot to be run through local media outlets.
 A graphic was also created for billboards in the area.
 Tandem handled the creative components, while Media Venue coordinated the media schedule.
 Our media partners generously donated all of the advertising space for this program.
-Running in early 2021, the campaign aims to remind the people of Louisville that downtown is open and ready to welcome them.
+The campaign will run in early 2023 and aims to remind the people of Louisville that downtown is open and ready to welcome them.
 Media Venue was proud to be part of this collaborative project.

 National Marketing Support as Community Outreach

 Community outreach has not only been happening at the local level.
-HubSpot has offered a variety of support options for people and businesses that have struggled through the last few months.
+HubSpot has offered various support options for people and businesses that have struggled through the last few months.

-Since the beginning of the pandemic, HubSpot not only started community outreach campaigns, but internal campaigns to support their employees as well.
-Employee support includes a fully remote workforce and suspended employee company travel.
+Since the beginning of the pandemic, HubSpot has started community outreach campaigns and internal campaigns to support its employees.
+Employee support includes an entirely remote workforce and suspended employee company travel.

-In addition, HubSpot has reduced the first-year cost of their starter suite to support businesses that need to market during this economic setback.
-As added marketing support and to allow businesses to easily adapt to the changing business structure, HubSpot made many of their paid free through August 30, 2020.
+In addition, HubSpot has reduced the first-year cost of its starter suite to support businesses that need to market during this economic setback.
+As added marketing support and to allow companies to adapt to the changing business structure easily, HubSpot made many of their paid free through August 30, 2020.

 Want to Learn More?

-These are just a couple of examples of businesses that are using this trying time to give back.
-If you are interested in starting marketing initiatives of your own but don’t know where to begin, contact Weaks McKinney-Smith at email@example.com for more information about the traditional and digital marketing options that Media Venue can help you execute.
+These are just a few examples of businesses using this trying time to give back.
+If you are interested in starting your own marketing initiatives but don’t know where to begin, contact Weaks McKinney-Smith at firstname.lastname@example.org for more information about the traditional and digital marketing options that Media Venue can help you execute.
 Enhance your marketing investment with Media Venue!

 About Our Sources

 Media Venue researches and finds extremely reputable and respected sources to utilize in support of our content.
-We pride ourselves in providing relevant and reliable content to all of our readers.
+We pride ourselves on providing relevant and reliable content to all of our readers.

 About Our Blogger

 As the president and CEO of Media Venue, Weaks McKinney-Smith knows marketing.
-He brings the means, imagination, and strategies to help clients cultivate successful marketing plans that grow to their business.
-Weaks has over 25 years of experience in the advertising industry.
-This comprehensive background makes him an invaluable resource to both Media Venue and our clients.
+He brings the means, imagination, and strategies to help clients cultivate successful marketing plans that grow their businesses.
+In addition, Weaks has over 25 years of experience in the advertising industry.
+This comprehensive background makes him an invaluable resource for Media Venue and our clients.